 - Determining the Level of Risk

-Once steps 1 and 2 of the security risk assessment have been completed, step 3, “Assessing Current Security Measures,” can be addressed.
+Once steps 1 and 2 of the security risk analysis have been completed, step 3, “Assessing Current Security Measures,” can be addressed.

 How Do I Assess Current Security Measures?

-The reason underlying step 3 of the security risk assessment – of assessing current security measure – is to determine whether the assessed security measures are actually effective.
+The reason underlying step 3 of the security risk analysis – of assessing current security measures – is to determine whether the assessed security measures are actually effective.